jaroslawjanas/llmw-green-blocks/README.md

 ### Selecting a Model

 Use the model selector to choose an appropriate model for your hardware.
-Running it without arguments launches an interactive tool:
+Note that if you specify a model using `--model` in `main.py`, it will be automatically downloaded if not already present.

 ```bash
 python main.py --model-selector